10 best upcoming phones of 2022: the handsets we're excited to see

-2021 was a good year for phones, but it's looking like 2022 could be even better, with talk of a massive overhaul for the iPhone 14 Pro and Samsung Galaxy S22 Ultra, loads of new foldable phones, and dependable flagships.
+2021 was a good year for phones, but 2022 could be even better, with talk of a massive overhaul for the iPhone 14 Pro and Samsung Galaxy S22 Ultra, loads of new foldable phones, and dependable flagships.

 So there's a lot on the horizon, and some of it is coming very soon, with many of 2022's biggest phones expected in the first few months of the year.